0 Place an advert

 Montenegro is one of the few countries where a low tax rate and accessible registration are combined with the ability to open accounts remotely.
 For a small company (startup), the tax burden is minimal if turnover does not exceed €30,000.
 The main expenses will be director's salary taxes and accounting fees for accurate tax accounting.

-5. Launch your business in Europe without legal risks
+5. Launch your business in Montenegro without legal risks

 Opening a company and obtaining a residence permit is a process that requires precision and knowledge of local laws.
 GoMonte experts will handle the bureaucratic burden: from registering in the registry to submitting residency documents.